weijiexu-charlie/weijiexu-charlie.github.io/_pages/research.md

 #### 2024

 5. **Weijie Xu** & Richard Futrell.
+Syntactic dependency length shaped by strategic memory allocation.
+Oral presentation at the 6th Workshop on Research in Computational Linguistic Typology and Multilingual NLP (SIGTYP), Malta, Mar 21.

+5. **Weijie Xu** & Richard Futrell.
 Dependency locality shaped by resource rationality: Evidence from English and Spanish.
 Oral presentation at California Meeting on Psycholinguistics, Palo Alto, Jan 13-14.

 5. **Weijie Xu** & Richard Futrell.
 A hierarchical Bayesian model for syntactic priming.
 Poster at California Meeting on Psycholinguistics, Palo Alto, Jan 13-14.